UmbrelaSmart/android-stm32-dfu-programmer/README.md

 ###Tested on###
-Android Tablet, API 19 Kitkat
-to a STM32-P107 Dev Board by Olimex
+Nexus 7 (2012) running Android API 19 (Kitkat) to a STM32-P107 Dev Board by Olimex

 ###Limitation###
 Only one .dfu file must be located in the internal